hummingbot/hummingbot-site/docs/getting-started/index.md

 - You want to build new components like connectors or strategies
 - You want to learn how Hummingbot works at a deeper, technical level

+## 🎓 Hummingbot Academy

+See [Academy](/academy) for a collection of free resources that help you understand the basics of algo trading and market making.

 ## 👩‍💻 For developers

 Hummingbot is a general source framework for crypto algorithmic trading, and we welcome developers to fork the codebase for their own purposes and contribute to the community.